PercussiveElbow/docker-escape-tool/README.md

 WIP

-This is a quick script to identify if you're in a Docker container and try some quick escape techniques.
+This tool will help identify if you're in a Docker container and try some quick escape techniques.

 ## Todo
 * Refactor literally everything.